-8.5 Head Compartment
+8.6 Head Compartment

-The head compartment is equipped with a integrated sink and a fresh water faucet.
+The head compartment is equipped with a integrated sink and cold water faucet.
 For care and cleaning information on the sink, refer to Routine Maintenance Section.
-An acrylic slider above the sink provides day-light and ventilation.
+An acrylic slider above the sink provides daylight and ventilation.
+An AC G.F.I. duplex outlet is provided under the vanity.